-Australia has the highest per capita rate of cocaine use in the world.
+Australia is one of the highest per capita users of cocaine in the world.

 Despite the cost of purchasing cocaine in Australia being among the highest in the western world and the devastating effect cocaine is having on the community, Australians continue to use and misuse cocaine in rapidly increasing numbers.